section-engineering-education/engineering-education/content/articles/full-stack-reactive-website-in-Django/index.md

 3. Also, notice the `Add Books` button that also has an attribute `unicorn:click`, which tells `unicorn` to bind the `add_book` backend method to the click browser event.
 4. Likewise the `Delete Book` button tells `unicorn` to bind the `delete_book` backend method.
 You also passed the book `id` to the `delete_book` function, to uniquely identify each book.

-> To prevent updates from happening on every input, you can append a lazy or defer modifier to the end of `unicorn:model`.
+> To prevent updates from occurring on every input, you can add a lazy or defer modifier to the end of `unicorn:model`.

-Attributes used in component templates usually start with `unicorn:` however the shortcut `u:` is also supported.
-Note that properties of the component can be of many several types including `str`, `int`, `list`, `dictionary`, `decimal`, `Django Model`, etc. Finally, `Unicorn` requires there to be one root element surrounding the component template.
+Attributes used in component templates habitually start with `unicorn:` nevertheless the shortcut `u:` is also supported.
+Note that properties of the component can be of many numerous types including `str`, `int`, `list`, `dictionary`, `decimal`, `Django Model`, etc. Finally, `Unicorn` requires there to be one root element that envelope the component template.

 #### Step 4